-The Fairland and Briggs Chaney communities of today are composed of residential neighborhoods with a mix of housing types and densities and clusters of commercial retail and service businesses (some of which are major employers, such as Verizon, Auto Sales Park dealerships, and the General Conference of Seventh-Day Adventists World Headquarters).
+The Fairland and Briggs Chaney community of today is composed of residential neighborhoods with a mix of housing types and densities and clusters of commercial retail and service businesses (some of which are major employers, such as Verizon, Auto Sales Park dealerships, and the General Conference of Seventh-Day Adventists).
 Paint Branch Stream Valley Park borders the plan area to the southwest and the entirety of Fairland Recreational Park is located at the northeast extent of the plan area, contiguous to Fairland Regional Park located in Prince George's County.